DaveMielke/NBP/b2g/ui/doc/navigation.rst

 All Android devices have a number of special keys.
 There are two ways to emulate each of them:

-* With two hands, by pressing the Space key together with a related letter or special symbol.
+* With two hands, by pressing Space together with a related letter or special symbol.
 While these may be easier to remember, they're also less convenient because both hands must be removed from the display.

-* With one hand, by pressing the Dot4 key together with one of the D-Pad keys.
+* With one hand, by pressing Dot4 together with one of the D-Pad keys.

 .. include:: tbl-keys-android.rst

 Emulating Screen Gestures
 -------------------------

-To tap (or click) the current screen element, press the Center key.
+To tap (or click) the current screen element, press Center.
 Another (legacy) way to do it is to press `The Enter Key`_.

 To hold (or long click) the current screen element, press Space+Center.